The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Black-Box Simplex

-The applicability of Black-Box Simplex depends on the feasibility of two system-specific steps: (i)~constructing safe command sequences and (ii)~proving their safety at runtime.
+The applicability of BSA depends on the feasibility of two system-specific steps: (i)~constructing candidate command sequences and (ii)~proving their safety at runtime.
 For some systems, a safe command sequence can simply bring the system to a stop.
-An autonomous car, for example, could have safe command sequences that steer the car to the side of the road and then stop.
+An autonomous car, for example, could have a safe command sequence that steers the car to the side of the road and then stops.
 A safe sequence for a drone might direct it to the closest emergency landing location.
-For an autonomous fixed-wing aircraft swarm, a safe sequence could fly the aircraft in non-intersecting circles to buy time for a human operator to intervene.
+For an rapidly-moving autonomous fixed-wing aircraft swarm, a safe sequence could fly all aircraft in non-intersecting circles to allow time for human intervention.
 Proving safety of a given command sequence can also be challenging and depends on the system dynamics.
 For nondeterministic systems, this could involve performing reachability computations at runtime~\cite{reachflow2020,bak2014rtss,althoff2014online}.
 Such techniques assume an accurate system model is available in order to compute reachable sets.
-Traditional offline control theory also requires this assumption, so we do not view it as overly burdensome.
+Notice that traditional offline control theory also requires this assumption, so we do not view it as overly burdensome.

-\um{In the Black-Simplex Architecture, although both controllers are unverified, we do not combine them into a single unverified controller for two reasons.
-First, the design of the safety controller is easier if it is kept simple and is not burdened with fulfilling all mission-specific goals.
-Second, it allows for the use of off-the-shelf controller strategies that are focused on either mission completion or safety.}
+In \bsa, although both controllers are unverified, we do not combine them into a single unverified controller.
+This allows for a logical separation of concerns, where the AC focuses on making progress on the mission, and the BC focuses on generating safe backup plans.